Global Payroll Tips for Expatriate Employers

 “Withholding tax” is the amount of an employee’s pay withheld by the employer and sent directly to the government as a partial payment of income tax.
 These concepts are essential for you to understand so you can avoid problems.

-If your expatriate employees are required to travel often, then it is critical to design a payroll policy about how long an employee must stay in one state before withholding must be taken into account.
+If your expatriate employees are required to travel often, it is important to understand international payroll tips for expat employers, then it is critical to design a payroll policy about how long an employee must stay in one state before withholding must be taken into account.

 Remember also that specific expatriate payroll-related concepts include foreign currency exchange transactions as well as US payroll.